Top

 Megan Mueller, Senior Conservation Biologist with Rocky Mountain Wild, says, “with the help of volunteers, we will be able to do research across the mountains in the White River National Forest that will improve our understanding of how climate change may impact American pika and alpine ecosystems, and inform future Forest Service management to make alpine habitats more resilient to climate change.
 The project will give volunteers an opportunity to contribute to research and conservation, hike beautiful places, and learn about American pika, alpine ecosystems, and climate change.”

-This summer, IPF completed 7 surveys at wide-ranging locations on the Pass, thanks to summer field ecologist Cassidy Bromka.
+This summer, IPF completed 7 surveys at wide-ranging locations on the Pass, thanks to summer field ecologist Evelyn Perry.
 All but one contained pika or signs of pika nearby.
-We plan to continue these surveys in 2025 and beyond: see the sample data and study summaries below.
+We plan to continue these surveys in 2026 and beyond: see the sample data and study summaries below.
 If you are interested in participating next summer, please contact Karin Teague, director@independencepass.org.

 Trail Projects

-IPF also tackled some of the worst potholes on the Pass’s most popular trail, the summit outlook trail, which sees thousands of visitors from all over the world every year.
-Members of the Holland & Hart law firm and other community volunteers did the heavy lifting of moving asphalt to the site and filling the holes, what we hope will be a temporary stop gap until the trails are realigned and replaced in the next several years.
+IPF continued to fill some of the worst potholes on the Pass’s most popular trail, the summit outlook trail, which sees hundreds of thousands of visitors from all over the world every year.
+Reese Henry did the heavy lifting of moving asphalt to the site and filling the holes, what we hope will be a temporary stop gap until the trails are realigned and replaced in the next several years.

-In addition, as it does year in and year out, this year in partnership with local climbers, Roaring Fork Outdoor Volunteers, and the US Forest Service, IPF continued its maintenance work on important climbing access trails and the much-loved Lost Man Trail.
+In addition, as it does year in and year out, this year in partnership with local climbers, Roaring Fork Outdoor Volunteers, and the US Forest Service, IPF continued its maintenance work on important climbing access trails—again with volunteers from Reese Henry—and the much-loved Lost Man and Linkins Lake Trails.

 Lincoln Creek And Watchdog Work

-IPF and its partners in the Lincoln Creek Work Group conducted summer and fall-long sampling and monitoring of Lincoln Creek, from Ruby down to the confluence with the Roaring Fork River and below.
-IPF also took the lead in identifying and eventually hiring LRE Water, experts in acid mine and acid rock drainage, to review the data collected, conduct a site visit, and advise the Work Group as to potential remediation options.
-We plan to get a phase 2 of expert work underway in 2025, to determine what can be done to bring heavily contaminated Lincoln Creek back to life, and to protect the Roaring Fork River from the same fate.
+IPF supported its partners in the Lincoln Creek Work Group in conducting summer and fall-long sampling and monitoring of Lincoln Creek, from Ruby down to the confluence with the Roaring Fork River and below.
+IPF also helped fund LRE Water, experts in acid mine and acid rock drainage, to prepare their report following 2024 & 2025’s extensive data collection, with the goals of advising the Work Group as to potential remediation options; i.e, to determine what can be done to bring heavily contaminated Lincoln Creek back to life, and to protect the Roaring Fork River from the same fate.

 Site visit to Lincoln Creek near Ruby with LRE Water’s Brent Johnson.